Krishnansh299/DIce-Simul/README.md

-# Dice-Simul
+# Dice Roller
-A Program which works as a dice simulator.
+A Program which rolls the dice for you.
+# What I Learnt
+Use of random module.
+Manipulation of lists & variable